 That’s about 6 million people who could pay monthly penalties for as long as they have Medicare coverage.
 That could add up to a lot of money over the years.

-Here’s a look at the different Medicare enrollment periods you should be aware of so you don’t wind up without essential health care coverage—or paying more than you should for the coverage you want.
+Here’s a look at the different Medicare enrollment periods for 2020 and beyond that you should be aware.
+You don’t want to wind up without essential health care coverage—or paying more than you should for the coverage you want.